 A multiracial, multicultural and multireligious heritage forms an important part of Singapore's identity.
 Singapore has four official languages: English, Malay, Mandarin, and Tamil.
 English is the lingua franca, and the language used for the congress.

 The STP is a special card that enables unlimited travel on public transport and discounts for selection attractions.
 It can be bought at SimplyGo Ticket Offices and 24-hour automated kiosks at selected MRT stations.
+There is a SimplyGo Ticket Office at Farrer Park MRT, located just below the conference hotel.
 For more information, visit: https://thesingaporetouristpass.com.sg/

 While most visitors do not require a visa, it is recommended to check the latest requirements and advisories for the most accurate information, to ensure a smooth entry to Singapore.